allenai/HyBayes/docs/MANUAL.md

 #### Model
-To indicate this model in the config file, it is enough to set the arguments "Variable_type" and "Prior_model" to "Binomial" and "Beta" in the "[Model]" section of the config file.
+To indicate this model in the config file, it is enough to set the arguments `Variable_type` and `Prior_model` to `Binomial` and `Beta`, respectively, in the `[Model]` section of the config file.

-By indicating this model, the observations of two groups are assumed to be follow two separate Binomial distributions with parameters $$theta_1$$ and $$theta_2$$, corresponding to each group.
+By indicating this model, the observations of two groups are assumed to be follow two separate Binomial distributions with parameters `theta_1` and `theta_2`, corresponding to each group.
 Each parameter is the indicator of overall performance of corresponding group.
-Thus the distribution of $$theta_1-theta_2$$ indicates how superior group one is over group two.
+Thus the distribution of `theta_1-theta_2` indicates how superior group one is over group two.

 In a higher level, these two parameters are assumed to follow two Beta distribution with identical parameters.
-The parameters of this Beta distribution, i.e., priors of thetas, can be indicated with "Beta_a" and "Beta_b" in the "[Model]" section of the config file.
+The parameters of this Beta distribution, i.e., priors of thetas, can be indicated with `Beta_a` and `Beta_b` in the `[Model]` section of the config file.
 Note setting both these parameters too ones will result in a uniform prior.

 See a visualization of this model in following figure:
 <p align="center">